strangehurst/PNML.jl/docs/src/library.md

 ## Types

-Overview of some type hiearchies
+Overview of some type hiearchies:

 ```@setup type
 using AbstractTrees, PNML, InteractiveUtils, Markdown
 #, GraphRecipes,Plots